Installing PL/Java

 Usage permission

 Installation of PL/Java creates two “languages”, java and javau.
-Functions that specify LANGUAGE javau can be created only by superusers, and are subject to very few restrictions at runtime.
+Functions that specify LANGUAGE javau can be created only by superusers, and PL/Java's default policy grants them some filesystem access.
 Functions that specify LANGUAGE java can be created by any user or role that has been granted USAGE permission ON LANGUAGE java.
-They run under a security manager that denies access to the host filesystem.
+The default policy grants them no extra permissions.
+The exact permissions granted in either case can be customized in pljava.policy.

 Note: For implications when running on Java 17 or later, please see JEP 411.